AllGray/AllGray.github.io/source/index.html.md

 ## Motivational tip from Albert Gajšak (the creator of MAKERbuino):

 Soldering is an essential skill if you want to become an electronics ninja one day.
 Don't get frustrated by soldering failure, it's just a matter of practice.
 You'll get better in it over time soldering kits like MAKERbuino and other fun projects you decide to make.
 Good luck with your kit, try to do your best.
 In the worst case scenario, if you tried everything and still can't make your kit work, together we'll make your creation work.

-# Assembly

 Ok, now you have the required tools and you’ve read the previous section and checked that you have all the parts needed.
 Let’s get down to business!

-<aside class="notice">**pro tip:** we suggest that you build the MAKERbuino when you’re fresh because the proces of assembly can take up to 2.5 or even 3.5 hours depending on your soldering skills (in other words, don’t start building it in 2AM)</aside>
+<aside class="notice">PRO TIP: we suggest that you build the MAKERbuino when you’re fresh because the proces of assembly can take up to 2.5 or even 3.5 hours depending on your soldering skills (in other words, don’t start building it in 2AM)</aside>

 We divided the process of assembly in a few main steps and we’ll guide you throughout the assembly methodically.

-## We’ll start with the SD card socket
+## SD card socket

-only SMD component in the kit and probably the trickiest one to solder.
+The only SMD component in the kit and probably the trickiest one to solder.
 Don’t let the word “SMD” discourage you, the socket is so big that a newbie can solder it with a 3$ soldering iron.
 Nevertheless, some extra patience is required.
 Find the SD socket, place it on the back side of the board where there is a big “SD SOCKET” text written on it.

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/45.jpg)